Castle Rock Wealth Management LLC Acquires 773 Shares of Walmart Inc. (NYSE:WMT)

 Walmart (NYSE:WMT) last announced its quarterly earnings data on Thursday, February 18th.
-The retailer reported $1.39 earnings per share for the quarter, missing analysts’ consensus estimates of $1.51 by ($0.12).
-The firm had revenue of $152.08 billion during the quarter, compared to analyst estimates of $148.52 billion.
+The retailer reported $1.39 EPS for the quarter, missing analysts’ consensus estimates of $1.51 by ($0.12).
 Walmart had a net margin of 3.30% and a return on equity of 19.13%.
-During the same period in the prior year, the company posted $1.38 earnings per share.
-Sell-side analysts forecast that Walmart Inc. will post 5.35 earnings per share for the current year.
+The firm had revenue of $152.08 billion during the quarter, compared to the consensus estimate of $148.52 billion.
+During the same period last year, the business earned $1.38 EPS.
+Analysts expect that Walmart Inc. will post 5.35 earnings per share for the current year.

+Walmart announced that its Board of Directors has authorized a stock repurchase program on Thursday, February 18th that allows the company to repurchase $20.00 billion in shares.
+This repurchase authorization allows the retailer to buy up to 5.4% of its stock through open market purchases.
+Stock repurchase programs are often a sign that the company’s leadership believes its shares are undervalued.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, January 3rd.
-Stockholders of record on Friday, December 10th will be issued a $0.55 dividend.
-This represents a $2.20 dividend on an annualized basis and a dividend yield of 1.57%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, January 3rd.
+Investors of record on Friday, December 10th will be issued a dividend of $0.55 per share.
+This represents a $2.20 annualized dividend and a dividend yield of 1.57%.
 The ex-dividend date is Thursday, December 9th.
-Walmart’s dividend payout ratio is presently 44.62%.
+Walmart’s payout ratio is 44.62%.

-Walmart announced that its board has approved a stock repurchase program on Thursday, February 18th that authorizes the company to buyback $20.00 billion in outstanding shares.
-This buyback authorization authorizes the retailer to purchase up to 5.4% of its shares through open market purchases.
-Shares buyback programs are usually an indication that the company’s leadership believes its shares are undervalued.
+Several equities research analysts have weighed in on the stock.
+Morgan Stanley cut their target price on shares of Walmart from $156.00 to $154.00 and set an “overweight” rating on the stock in a report on Thursday, February 25th.
+Deutsche Bank Aktiengesellschaft dropped their price objective on shares of Walmart from $170.00 to $166.00 and set a “buy” rating on the stock in a report on Friday, February 19th.
+MKM Partners dropped their price objective on shares of Walmart from $154.00 to $141.00 in a report on Tuesday, March 16th.
+FIX lowered shares of Walmart from a “hold” rating to a “sell” rating and dropped their price objective for the stock from $157.00 to $131.00 in a report on Monday, January 25th.
+Finally, Zacks Investment Research upgraded shares of Walmart from a “sell” rating to a “hold” rating and set a $147.00 price objective on the stock in a report on Tuesday, April 20th.
+One investment analyst has rated the stock with a sell rating, six have assigned a hold rating and twenty-three have assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and an average target price of $154.63.

 Walmart Inc engages in the operation of retail, wholesale, and other units worldwide.
 The company operates through three segments: Walmart U.S., Walmart International, and Sam's Club.
 It operates supercenters, supermarkets, hypermarkets, warehouse clubs, cash and carry stores, and discount stores; membership-only warehouse clubs; ecommerce websites, such as walmart.com, walmart.com.mx, walmart.ca, flipkart.com, and samsclub.com; and mobile commerce applications.